CLIUtils/CLI11/book/chapters/installation.md

 This example uses the single file edition of CLI11.
 You can download `CLI11.hpp` from the latest release and put it into the same folder as your source code, then compile this with C++ enabled.
 For a larger project, you can just put this in an include folder and you are set.
+This is the simplest and most straightforward means of including CLI11 with a project.

 ## Full edition